krobelus/rate-experiments/README.md

 [@RebolaCruz2018] until the empty clause is derived, and a backward pass that actually checks each required clause introduction.

-At the end of the forward pass, conflict analysis *marks* all clauses that were required to derive the empty clause.
-This is done by a depth-first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is marked and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.
+An *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
+With backwards checking, a core is eventually computed and only core lemmas are checked.
+At the end of the forward pass, conflict analysis adds to the core all clauses that were required to derive the empty clause.
+This is done by a depth-first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

-Subsequently during the backwards pass, only marked clauses are checked.
-During those RUP and RAT checks, after each derivation of an empty clause the same conflict analysis as described above takes place, which can mark more clauses.
+Subsequently during the backward pass, only core lemmas are checked.
+During those RUP and RAT checks, after each derivation of an empty clause the same conflict analysis as described above takes place, which can add more clauses to the core.

-An *unsatisfiable core*, or core for short is a subset of an unsatisfiable formula.
-Backwards checking computes a core, consisting of all marked clauses that were part of the original formula.
-Additionally, a *trimmed proof* is computed, consisting of all marked lemmas.
-The LRAT output is based on the trimmed proof, so it can even be smaller than then input.
+A side product of this core computation is a *trimmed proof*, consisting of all core lemmas.
+The LRAT output is based on the trimmed proof.

 Core-first Unit Propagation
 ---------------------------